 In fact, while speaking to people, this is the most common statement I get to hear.
 When I ask them, a simple “why”, the answer they give is almost often, “everyone says it”.

-So, the reason they give me is that because the metabolism slows down at night, so if we eat carbs, it will not be digested get converted to fat.
+The reason they give me is that because the metabolism slows down at night, so if we eat carbs, it will not be digested get converted to fat.
 Convenient, but it’s not that simple.
 Correlation does not mean causation.
 If something is correlated to something else, it does not mean, it is the cause of that thing.

 To support the fact, that eating at night does not lead to weight gain, here are the studies: